 The surveillance was undertaken by the Clinical Surveillance Team (CST).
-All eligible patients were reviewed 2-3 times per week and monitored for signs of infection, whilst an inpatient electronic tags were added to eligible patient records to provide alerts if the patient was readmitted or had a wound swab sent for the duration of the surveillance period, 30 days or 365 days if an implant is inserted at the time of surgery.
+All eligible patients were reviewed 2-3 times per week and monitored for signs of infection, whilst an inpatient.
+Electronic tags were added to eligible patient records in ICNet to provide alerts if a patient was readmitted or had a wound swab sent for the duration of the surveillance period, 30 days or 365 days if an implant is inserted at the time of surgery.